RvLabs/appservice-auth/README.md

 The backapi is a simple NodeJS application that reads a local json file to return a set of profile data to a client.

 #### Deploy the backend API
-For this smple to work, deploy `AppServiceEasyAuth/BackendNodejs/` to an App Service.
+For this sample to work, deploy `AppServiceEasyAuth/BackendNodejs/` to an App Service.
 Alternatively, you can deploy your own code for the backend API.

 #### Configure Authentication / Authorization for your backend API
 To secure your backend API app deployed in App Service, simply enable EasyAuth.
-From the App Serivce blade, under the **Setting** section, click **Authentication / Authorization**.
+From the App Service blade, under the **Setting** section, click **Authentication / Authorization**.
 Then set the following:
 * App Service Authentication to **On**.
 * Action to take when request is not authenticated to **Login with Azure Active Directory**.
 * Authentication Providers, configure **Azure Active Directory**.